 Skiing and snowboarding take place in cold environments.
 An insulated jacket built specifically for resort riding is the first line of defense against that cold.
 Most of the jackets tested are insulated.
 Most have synthetic insulation sewn in.
 (For more information about synthetic insulation, consult our insulated jacket buying advice.)
 In these jackets, a three-dimensional matrix of man-made fibers creates dead air that protects against convective and radiative cooling.

 On other jackets, including the most expensive, durable, and highly rated products tested, insulation comes from goose down.
 Goose down is highly insulating and lasts a long time, but it costs more.
 Synthetic fill also insulates better when wet than down.
 Uninsulated shell jackets provide little warmth to the wearer.
-What they do, however, is protect the wearer's inner insulating layers from the adverse affects of wind and wetness.
+What they do, however, is protect the wearer's inner insulating layers from the adverse effects of wind and wetness.
 In this way, shell jackets are integral to a layered skier's warmth, but only indirectly.

 Weather resistance is a function of three things, in declining order of importance: construction, waterproof materials, and the durable water repellent coating (DWR).
 For routine resort use, construction and design will primarily influence the degree of wind and precipitation protection.
 The jacket needs to be constructed from waterproof and breathable fabrics and coated with an effective DWR.

 Design and construction, particularly with regard to seam and zipper integrity, hood shape, waist sealing, and wrist cuff style, are by far the most significant determinants of weather resistance.
 The most weather-resistant coats tested are constructed well, regardless of the fabric technology used.
 That said, decent fabrics sewn well trump poor fabrics assembled in the same way.
 Finally, to be clear, we discuss mainly water resistance in our reviews.
 However, because anything that resists water will resist wind and snow as well, we can extrapolate overall weather protection from tests, and discussion of water resistance.